Evacuation procedures for student housing

 Fire

-• Staff and residents with disabilities who are on the second or third floor when the fire alarm is activated should gather at the “Area of Rescue Assistance” located at the elevator lobby, if it is safe to do so.
-Members of the Emergency Responder staff will assist students with disabilities to safely muster at that location.
-Emergency Responder staff, if safe to do so, will inspect each office and common areas to ensure that individuals with disabilities have been safely moved to the designated Area of Rescue Assistance.
+- First-floor and second-floor occupants: The elevator is not to be used in the event of a fire.
+Staff and residents with access and functional needs who are on the second or third floor when the fire alarm is activated should gather at the “Area of Rescue Assistance” located at the elevator lobby, if it is safe to do so.
+Members of the Emergency Responder staff will assist students with access and functional needs to safely muster at that location.
+Emergency Responder staff, if safe to do so, will inspect each office and common areas to ensure that individuals with access and functional needs have been safely moved to the designated Area of Rescue Assistance.
 If staff or students cannot safely exit an office due to fire, they should shut the room doors to prevent any fire or smoke that might spread.
 It is essential that students not interfere with staff members who are attempting to complete their assigned emergency response tasks.

-• Residents with disabilities, who are in their chairs, should close their room doors and turn on the lights to their rooms.
+- Third-floor residents: The elevator is not to be used in the event of a fire.
+Residents with access and functional needs, who are in their chairs, should close their room doors and turn on the lights to their rooms.
 Emergency Responder No. 1 will remove the student from the room that triggered the alarm, and the student in the adjoining room from the area.
 Residents must not interfere with staff members who are attempting to complete their assigned emergency response tasks.

 Floor diagrams are to be in place on the inner door of each resident’s room and inspected at least once per semester.